"The world is but a canvas to our imagination."

-Every job I have had has centered on my love of the written word from bookselling, tutoring, and a journalism internship in college, to a professional technical writing & editing career soon after.
-Since having children, I have stayed home to write.
-My non-fiction children's articles have appeared in FACES and CALLIOPE/DIG magazines, and I am a maternal and child health writer for a parenting wellness blog.
-I am also an ardent letter-writer to my family and friends (although really nice stationery is hard to find these days.)
+Every job I have had has centered on my love of the written word: from bookselling, tutoring, and a journalism internship in college, to a professional technical writing & editing career soon after.
+Since having children, I have stayed home to care for my family and write.
+My non-fiction children's articles have appeared in FACES and CALLIOPE magazines, and for nearly 15 years I regularly wrote maternal and child health articles for a parenting wellness blog.
+I am an ardent letter-writer to my family and friends (although really nice stationery is hard to find these days.)

-I enjoy running (imagine the Roadrunner, only at an Elmer Fudd gait and pace), hiking in spite of ophidiophobia, taking historic tours and delving into American history, cooking from scratch meals while crooning to Dean Martin & Bobby Darin (both of whom were way before my time), baking fresh bread and pastries (and a ridiculous number of cookies during the holidays--more than 700), volunteering in the community (ever been to a diaper bank?), learning new languages (because I want to know all the Italian words to “Volare” as well as shout at my kids in German) and reading, reading, reading.
-I have a soft spot for the German Shepherd Dog and am an ardent admirer of Lou Gehrig, Madame Curie, and Louisa May Alcott.
+I enjoy running (at an Elmer Fudd gait and pace), hiking in spite of ophidiophobia, taking historic tours and delving into American history, cooking from-scratch meals while crooning to Dean Martin & Bobby Darin, baking fresh bread and pastries (and a ridiculous number of holiday cookies--more than 700), volunteering in the community (diaper bank, food bank, teaching ESL), learning new languages (because I want to know all the Italian words to “Volare” as well as shout at my kids in German) and reading, reading, reading.
 I'm a member of SCBWI, the Authors Guild, and my son's (highly exclusive) Candy Club.

 I am currently working on my next children's novel.